Skip to main content

 Biographical / Historical

-Gage returned to Hartford, Connecticut and resumed her teaching.
-In 1982, she donated her collection related to Japanese American relocation and internment to the Watkinson Library.
+Gage then returned to Hartford and resumed her teaching there.
+In 1982, she donated her collection related to Japanese American relocation and internment to Trinity College's Watkinson Library.

 Extent